-Various issues of mechanical properties related to pressure-sensitive adhesives are presented in many works [7,11,12, 15-17].
-Czech and Milker [7] underlined that pressure-sensitive adhesives (PSA) presented a novel generation of self-adhesives with a large number at excellent properties.
-In this work several groups of pressure-sensitive adhesives were described.
-Foster and al. [15] defined bonding principles for development of commercial water-bone pressuresensitive adhesive.
-Zosel [17] presented that the correlations between shear resistance and the mechanical properties of pressure sensitive adhesives.
-Also, issues related to the rheological properties of pressure-sensitive adhesive on the mechanical behaviour were discussed, among others in the works [10,16,18-20].
+Various issues of mechanical properties related to pressure-sensitive adhesives are presented in many works [7], [11], [12], and [15] to [17].
+Czech and Milker [7] underlined that pressure-sensitive adhesives (PSA) presented a novel generation of self-adhesives with a large number of excellent properties.
+In this work, several groups of pressuresensitive adhesives were described.
+Foster et al. [15] defined bonding principles for the development of commercial water-bone pressure-sensitive adhesive.
+Zosel [17] presented that the correlations between shear resistance and the mechanical properties of pressure-sensitive adhesives.
+Also, issues related to the rheological properties of pressure-sensitive adhesive on the mechanical behaviour were discussed, among others in the works [10], [16], and [18] to [20].
 Dynamic mechanical properties of pressure-sensitive adhesives were presented by Chu [10].
 Marin and Derail [20] investigated the relationship between rheological and peeling properties for hot-melt pressure-sensitive adhesives based on homopolymers or copolymers blended with tackifier resins.
-Sun at al. [21] indicated that the mechanical properties of pressure-sensitive adhesives are usually described by tack, shear resistance and peel strength.
+Sun et al. [21] indicated that the mechanical properties of pressure-sensitive adhesives are usually described by tack, shear resistance and peel strength.
 Sosson et al. [22] investigated the shear failure mechanisms of pressure-sensitive adhesive.
-The effect of tackifier on the adhesive properties of pressuresensitive adhesives tape was investigated by Sasaki et al. [23].
+The effect of tackifier on the adhesive properties of pressure-sensitive adhesives tape was investigated by Sasaki et al. [23].